Home Compare DTE vs EQT

 DTE Energy Company vs EQT: Which Stock Looks Stronger in 2026?

-EQT holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+EQT holds the cleaner structural position, with the lead spread across growth and valuation.
+DTE Energy Company does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is currently leaning toward DTE Energy Company, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with EQT, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.